jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 -------------------

 JupyterHub can be configured and customized to fit a variety of deployment requirements.
-If you'd like to know how to expand and customize your jupyterhub setup, such as increasing the computational resources available to users or changing authentication services, check out the sections below.
-See the :ref:`helm-chart-reference` for a semi-complete list of fields you can configure with your helm chart.
+If you would like to expand JupyterHub, customize its setup, increase the computational resources available for users, or change authentication services, this guide will walk you through the steps.
+See the :ref:`helm-chart-reference` for a list of frequently used configurable helm chart fields.

 .. toctree::
    :maxdepth: 2